nerdyrodent/YourChoice/README.md

 Just copy and paste the [Dyadic Framework](DyadicFramework-v2.6.03-Base.txt) into your LLM of choice, or use as a System Prompt / Memory in applications like OpenWebUI, text-generation-webui, etc.

 It is a LARGE document and so works best with LLMs which have a LARGE context window (such as Nvidia Nemotron, 1M+ context).
 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
 Larger models (Grok, Qwen-Max, Claude, DeepSeek) tend to be better.

+Want even **MORE** fun?
+Have two-framework enabled LLMs chat with each other 🧔👱‍♀️

 Or there is a ready-to-go version available via Glif! - https://glif.app/chat/b/KaleidoscopicLoom